Government Stocks Under 100: List of Best PSU Stocks Under 100

 - Valuation Traps: A low share price can mislead investors into thinking a stock is undervalued.
 When fundamental metrics like earnings and cash flows don’t support valuations, it creates hidden downside risk.

-- Operational Inefficiencies: PSUs may experience higher costs and delays due to a lack of profit-driven incentives, affecting profit margins and financial performance.
+- Operational Inefficiencies: PSUs may incur higher costs and delays due to a lack of profit-driven incentives, which can affect profit margins and financial performance.

 Factors to Consider Before Investing in Government Stocks under 100 in India